 - Accompanying a walker entitles you to walk alongside an alpaca walker but not to walk an alpaca yourself.

-- We often take a llama on the walk as well as the alpacas.
+- We normally take a llama or two on the walk as well as the alpacas.
 If you would like to walk a llama please let us know.

 - Alpacas are herd animals so a minimum of 2 alpacas must be booked for each walk.
-We normally cater for up to 12 walking alpacas on any given walk.
+We normally cater for up to 12 walking alpacas/llamas on any given walk.

 - It is possible to accommodate single walkers but only in conjunction with another group so as to always have a minimum of 2 alpacas walking – as they are herd animals.

 - Walks start from the farm yard at about midday.
 We ask that you arrive ten minutes beforehand so we can be good to go at midday.
-If you arrive earlier, we would suggest visiting Trading Boundaries at the end of our road for coffee/tea as we are working right up to 11:50am most days!
+If you arrive earlier, we would suggest visiting The Village Stores in Fletching village for tea/coffee as we are working right up to 11:50am most days!

 - We are not an “open farm” and can only offer alpaca walks by prior arrangement.

 - If you would like us to recommend local places to meet for a coffee/drinks or lunch beforehand/afterwards – please see Local eateries and attractions

 - Our farm is on clay so sensible footwear is a must (wellies in the Winter, walking boots or trainers in summer) and we strongly recommend long trousers.